-Contingency Lawyering in a global context.
+Contingency Lawyering in a global context

-In most of the western countries the method is widely in practice such as the United States, almost all the provinces of Canada, while in New Zealand, the solicitors and barristers are allowed to charge upon a speculative basis.
-In Greece, the contingency fee allowed to charge upon the recovery amount is clipped to amount not more than 20%.
+In most western countries the method is widely in practice such as the United States, almost all the provinces of Canada, while in New Zealand, the solicitors and barristers are allowed to charge upon a speculative basis.
+In Greece, the contingency fee allowed to charge upon the recovery amount is clipped to an amount not more than 20%.
 There are similar arrangements in France and Japan albeit on a very limited scale.

 Contingency Lawyering in India

-The practice paying lawyers on a contingency basis is not allowed in India at present.
+The practice of paying lawyers on a contingency basis is not allowed in India at present.
 That makes it one among the very few countries that have closed its doors so firmly against the system.
 The major impediment to its successful application comes from two fronts legal and ethical.

-On the legal side:
+On the legal side

 The Bar Council of India Rules states in part VI, Chapter II, Section II, Rule 20, that;

 “An advocate shall not stipulate for a fee contingent on the result of the litigation or agree to share the proceeds thereof”

 Thus, the Bar Council of India which is the professional body that monitors and regulates the professional conduct of lawyers in India has strictly forbidden the process of engaging in contingency agreement.
 And it was this stance of the council that stifled any attempts to introduce the system into India.